MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-inbound-and-outbound-internet-connectivity.md

 - If your organization prefers to use non-Azure network virtual appliance (NVAs), or for situations where native services don't satisfy specific requirements, the Azure landing zone architecture is fully compatible with partner NVAs.

-- Azure provides several direct internet outbound connectivity methods, such as network address translation (NAT) gateways or load balancers, for virtual machines (VMs) or compute instances on a virtual network.
+- Azure provides several direct internet outbound connectivity methods, such as [Virtual network NAT gateways](/azure/virtual-network/nat-gateway/nat-overview) or [public load balancers with outbound rules](/azure/load-balancer/load-balancer-overview), for virtual machines (VMs) or compute instances on a virtual network.
+Load balancer and NAT gateway are fully managed by Azure and provide secure outbound connectivity by default.
 For more information, see [Azure outbound connectivity methods](/azure/load-balancer/load-balancer-outbound-connections#scenarios).

 ## Design recommendations